Laia Codina

-Laia Codina Panedas (/ca/; born 22 January 2000) is a Spanish professional footballer who plays as a centre-back for Women’s Super League club Arsenal and the Spain women's national team.
-Prior to her move to the English side, she played for Spanish team Barcelona and had a loan spell with AC Milan.
+Laia Codina Panedas (/ca/; born 22 January 2000) is a Spanish professional footballer who plays as a centre-back for Women's Super League club West Ham United and the Spain national team.
+She previously played for Spanish team Barcelona and had a loan spell with AC Milan and most recently played for WSL side Arsenal.
 She has represented Spain in multiple youth national teams.

 Early life and education

 Born in Campllong, Province of Girona, Catalonia, Codina began playing football when she was four years old.
 As a child, she was a player in the lower categories of the Unió Deportiva Cassà, a team from the Girona municipality of Cassá de la Selva.
 Until the age of 14, she played on boys' teams.
 In 2014, she signed for Barça.

 Codina studies journalism at the Universidad de Vic.

 Club career

 Barcelona

 In 2014, Codina signed for Barcelona to play in the lower categories.
 In 2017, at the age of 16, she made the leap to Barcelona B. Codina was one of the leaders of the reserve team, becoming the captain the same season they were promoted to the Segunda División Pro.

 In the summer of 2019, the club announced that Codina would be in the first-team dynamics, although would be kept mainly as a reserve team player until the end of the season.
 In June 2020, her contract was extended until 2022, in addition to her definitive jump to the first team the following season.

 On 13 October 2019, she made her league debut in a match against Sporting de Huelva.
-Just four days later, she made her UEFA Women's Champions League debut in a round of 16 match against Minsk.
+Just four days later, she made her UEFA Champions League debut in a round of 16 match against Minsk.

 In her first season as a first-team player, Codina wore the number 3, which she had already worn in the subsidiary.
 In November 2020, she underwent surgery after suffering an injury to the patellar cartilage in her right knee during a match of the Spanish U-20 team.
 In March 2021, she began playing again after four months out from injury recovery.